Altinn/altinn-studio-docs/content/app/design/prototype/_index.en.md

 it can be used as a specification for what the developers should create in Altinn Studio.

 {{% panel %}}
-**PS:** If you are creating services for your own solution, where Altinn is invicible for the user, you should rather use your agencie's own designsystem to prototype your service.
+**NOTE:** If you are creating services for your own solution, where Altinn is invisible for the user, you should rather use your agencie's own designsystem to prototype your service.
 {{% /panel %}}